petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/1_returns-exchanges.md

 - **Unauthorized Returns:** Unauthorized returns will be refused or subject to restocking fees.

+- **Subscriptions Fees:**
-- **Cancellation of Subscriptions or Activation Fees:** Any subscriptions or activation fees associated with the purchase will be canceled after the return is processed.
+  - Complimentary subscription plans will be automatically canceled once the return is completed and are non-refundable.
+  - For paid subscription plans, you may contact our customer support team at support@wagguracy.com after the return is completed to request a refund for the unused portion.

 ### Contact Us:

-If customers have any questions or need further information about the return policy, they can contact us through WAGGURACY's support form.
+If customers have any questions or need further information about the return policy, please contact our customer service team at support@wagguracy.com.
 Our support team will be happy to assist and address any concerns.